From the Hindu (Archieves)

 Amid requests from various countries for launch of their satellites, India has decided to set up one more launch site to expand its capacity in this aspect.

-The decision to find a new site was taken after the meeting was told that ISRO has only two satellite launch pads, both of which are affected during the cyclone season, the sources said.
+decision to find a new site was taken after the meeting was told that

 The two launch pads are located at Sriharikota High Altitude Range (SHAR).